uniment/MethodChains.jl/README.md

 `chain = {f, g, h}`,

 a function is created, and on its first run with a particular type it will be compiled (whether called by `x.{chain}` or by `chain(x)`).
-In contrast, when calling `x.{f, g, h}` directly, no function is created or compiled, so evaluation occurs at maximum possible speed.
+In contrast, when calling `x.{f, g, h}` directly, no function is created or compiled, so execution occurs with minimum time and resources.

-If it's necessary to save a `chain`, it's recommended to set it to a constant value `const`.
+If it's necessary to save a `chain` as a global object, it's recommended to set it to a constant value `const`.
 This is to avoid type-instability, which causes slower runtime:

 ```julia
 julia> chain = {it+1}